 Trinity also has a Mature Students Society providing support and a social outlet for all mature students, and the Students' Union has a dedicated Mature Students' Officer who can be contacted at email@example.com.

 Retired staff maintain their connection with Trinity, and with each other, through the Trinity Retirement Association.
-Membership is open to all retired staff of the university and their spouse / partner, and the association run a wide range of events throughout the year.
+Membership is open to all retired staff of the university and their spouses/partner, and the association runs a wide range of events throughout the year.

-The Employment Equality Act outlaws discrimination within employment related to nine grounds including age; the Equal Status Act also outlaws discrimination on the basis of age, covering access to goods and services (including education).
+The Employment Equality Act 1998 (as amended) outlaws discrimination within employment related to nine grounds including age; the Equal Status Act 2000 (as amended) also outlaws discrimination on the basis of age, covering access to goods and services (including education).
 Please see our legislation webpages for further information.